bjackman/locali-ci/README.md

 Bugs (high to low priority):

- - Need tests for cancellation of not-yet-started jobs.
  - Sometimes "Cancelled" test statuses get cached.
  - SIGINT from local-ci shutdown gets cached.
  - Shutdown still does not happen cleanly on my kernel repo.
 At least one reason